 Once a week Raul takes Isabelle to playgroup.
 During the playgroup sessions, Raul notices that Isabelle’s speech is not as well developed as other children her age.
 The playgroup leader suggests Raul connects with an early childhood partner.

-During the appointment, the early childhood partner asks Raul questions, observes Isabelle and uses a screening tool to better understand her development.
+During the appointment, the early childhood partner asks Raul questions, observes Isabelle and uses the Ages and Stages Questionnaire to better understand her development.
 The early childhood partner notices that Isabelle has met most of her developmental milestones but seems to have a mild speech delay.
 The speech delay doesn’t seem to have had a big impact on Isabelle’s other developmental areas.
 Her behaviour, social skills and physical development are all at the same level as other children her age.

 The early childhood partner recommends that a mainstream service is best placed to help with Isabelle’s speech delay.
 They discuss referral options with Raul.
 Isabelle is referred to the local community health centre where a speech pathologist supports her speech and language development.